 I’m a trained journalist with ten years’ professional writing experience, so I’ve spent years honing my skills.
 No fluff, no nonsense – just simple words that work.

 I’ve also run two successful small businesses (and had one failure), so I ‘get’ it.
-All the challenges, worries, responsibilities that people who have always had secure paid employment don’t understand.
+I appreciate all the challenges, worries and responsibilities that people who have secure paid employment don’t always understand.
 I also run a small business now.